bernester/a11y-toolkit/src/techniques/unique-page-title.md

 If the URL changes, your page needs title unique to that page.

-1. Make sure that the important informaton always comes first.
+1. Make sure that the important information always comes first.
 This makes sure that multiple bookmarks from the same site are easy to browse through in the bookmarks folder and listeners to your page get the most important information first.

 ```html
 <head>